 3. Increases Employee Retention by 50% for the long term making them a loyal contributors to the company.
 It further reduces the headache of the company on employee hiring costs as well.

 4. Creates a sense of Purpose among employees by letting them know that all the employees are working towards the same goal.

-A. Types of Employee Rewards
+A. Types of Rewards to Motivate Employees

 1. Monetary Rewards

 Monetary Rewards can be of two types – Direct Compensation and Indirect Compensation.
 Providing Monetary Rewards is based on the overall skills, creativity, knowledge, output, and experience of an employee.
 These rewards are provided through the medium of bonuses, increase in basic salary, and providing other benefits like health insurance, life insurance, and pensions.

 1. Bonus is provided for the successful accomplishment of the company’s goal where an employee had been a significant contributor.